 If you answer yes to any of the above questions, then your prioritization will not only be difficult, but it’ll be highly ineffective.

 Yours Free: IoT Product Strategy Template

 Get the template I use at Stanford University and with my Fortune 500 clients.

 So here is the simple rule: Your feature prioritization should flow from your overall product strategy.

 Your company’s strategy will inform your high-level roadmap, which tells you what type of functionality you need to build in the short- and mid-term, to satisfy your customers needs as well as other internal company needs.

 If you don’t have a clear strategy and high-level roadmap that was crafted based on customer development, then there’s no point in trying to prioritize features yet.
 So before jumping into reorganizing individual features within your Product Managment tool (if you are lucky to have one), take a minute to revisit your overall strategy and long-term roadmap.

 That’s not to say your strategy needs to be set in stone for all of eternity.
 Depending on the maturity of your company, it’s not rare for strategies to adjust or “pivot” (to use the Lean lingo) every so often based on new learnings gathered via Customer Development.
 But you do need to have a defined strategy at all times, which remains mostly consistent, most of the time.

-By the way, getting here is a lot of work, and that’s where a big part of the value of Product Managers lie.
-If you’d like some great resources on developing and executing a customer-driven strategy, I highly recommend these books.
-They are aimed at startups, but the insights are equally applicable to established companies.
+By the way, getting here is a lot of work, and that’s where a big part of the value of Product Managers lies.
+If you’d like some great resources on developing and executing a customer-driven strategy, I highly recommend these other articles I’ve written on this topic.